Amandecoe/Ecommerce-REST-API/README.md

 ## Celery Setup

-### This guide explains how to set up Celery with RabbitMQ for background tasks in the EcommerceApi Django project, including sending order confirmation emails and weekly newsletters.
+### This guide explains how to set up Celery with RabbitMQ for background tasks in the EcommerceApi Django project, including sending order confirmation emails and weekly newsletters through email.

 ### 1.🔠 Install Required Packages
   ```